-The Receive System Interface Bus Controller accepts a receive clock (RSCLK), receive address (RADR[4:0]), and receive enable (REN).
+The Receive System Interface Bus Controller accepts a receive clock (RSCLK), receive address (RADR[4:0]), and receive enable $(\overline{REN})$ .
 It outputs a receive data bus consisting of receive data (RDATA[15:0]), receive parity (RPRTY), and receive start of cell (RSOX), as well as, receive direct cell available (RDXA) and receive polled cell available (RPXA) signals.
 The receive bus is used to transfer cell data whenever one of the ports is selected for cell data transfer.
 RSOX is asserted during the first transfer of a cell, cell data is transferred on RDATA, and the data bus parity is indicated on RPRTY.
 All signals are sampled or updated using RSCLK.
-The data bus is tri-stated unless REN is asserted (low) and one of the ports is selected for data transfer.
+The data bus is tri-stated unless $\overline{REN}$ is asserted (low) and one of the ports is selected for data transfer.
 The RDXA and RPXA signals are used to indicate when the Receive FIFO has a programmable number of cells available for transfer.
 There is an RDXA for each port in the device.
+RDXA goes high when the associated port's Receive FIFO contains more than a programmable number of cells.
 RDXA goes low when the associated port's Receive FIFO is empty (does not contain any cells).
 RPXA reflects the current status of a port's RDXA signal when the port is polled.
 The RPXA signal is tri-stated unless one of the ports is being polled for FIFO fill status.